sankarvj/relay/README.md

 ### Ad-Hoc Shots
 fix the email view?
 How to connect the inbox? fix the task view with remainders and all define the types in the relationship to answer the following question.
-(How should people viewing a record be able to view the associated records) Can I introduce new status called related. e-mail integration watch needs to be called every day. status field - DomAutoSelect ref_key as the separate var instead of display_gex
+(How should people viewing a record be able to view the associated records) Can I introduce new status called related in the relationship table. e-mail integration watch needs to be called every day. status field - DomAutoSelect ref_key as the separate var instead of display_gex